 Interest rate risk is the risk of variability of the fair value of future cash flows arising from financial instruments due to the changes in interest rates.
-The Company does not operate a trading book or involve itself in foreign exchange, commodities or equity markets.
-The Company is exposed only to interest rate risk arising from changes in market interest rates.
+The Company is exposed only to interest rate risk arising from changes in market interest rates (Interest Rate Risk in the Banking Book).